 In an effort to improve her advocacy work, Rekha conducted household surveys as a way to collect data on the prevalence and incidence rates of violence against women in her area.
 The data were analysed and compared with other states and regions in India, while the results were shared with local media as a means to raise awareness of the issue.

 What she found is that many women were reluctant to report personal cases of violence and discrimination for fear of negative or harmful repercussions.
-Based on Rekha´s interviews with women, and after following-up and comparing documented versus undocumented cases, she concluded that women faced fewer problems when they did in fact report any form of misconduct to the police.
+Based on Rekha’s interviews with women, and after following-up and comparing documented versus undocumented cases, she concluded that women faced fewer problems when they did in fact report any form of misconduct to the police.

-In addition to community campaigns, the female-led watchdog groups are trying to encourage the police to join them in reporting outreach efforts.
-The groups believe that if police accompany the home visits and explain their processes, then there may be an increase in the number of women who report their cases.
+In addition to community campaigns, the female-led watchdog groups are trying to encourage the police to join them in their reporting outreach efforts.
+The groups believe that if police accompany the home visits and explain the legal processes, then there may be an increase in the number of women who report personal cases of violence and discrimination.

 Ultimately, Rekha thinks that the government should be held accountable for the violence and discrimination experienced by women in the state, given their duty to protect all citizens.
-She hopes that the data that they collect and the videos that they make can continue to drive change in the community
+She hopes that the data that they collect and the videos that they make can continue to drive change in the community.

 “Fortunately, we see the situation for girls and women improving – we must just continue moving forward,” she concludes.

 Got one minute?
 Take this quick survey to help us improve this website.Join